Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Extraction of Matching Data for Computations on Non-Zeros

-Depending on whether the function units of PEs multiply a NZ scalar or a vector of NZs with another scalar or vector, Table \ref{tab:data-extraction} categorizes the corresponding designs for NZ data extraction as (i) MAC operation on scalars, (ii) scalar-vector multiplication, and (iii) vector-vector multiplication.
+\insight{A data extraction mechanism needs to feed functional units of PEs every cycle.} So, based on their processing of scalars or vectors of NZs, Table \ref{tab:data-extraction} categorizes extraction mechanisms for (i) MAC operation on scalars, (ii) scalar-vector multiplication, and (iii) vector-vector multiplication.